-However impressive the gorgeous bezel and ultra-slim chassis may be, it's what's inside of the screen that really shines: the brand-new X1 image processor that utilises Sony's proprietary Triluminous, X-Reality PRO and X-tended Dynamic Range technology to provide sharper, more colorful images in every frame.
+However impressive the gorgeous bezel and ultra-slim chassis may be, it's what's inside of the screen that really shines: the brand-new X1 image processor that utilizes Sony's proprietary Triluminous, X-Reality PRO and X-tended Dynamic Range technology to provide sharper, more colorful images in every frame.

 While other panel purveyors are happy to fight over flexible screens and curved designs, Sony's clearly shooting to become the king of one design aspect: thinness.
 And indeed at .2-inch it certainly takes the cake.